renzol2/brain/docs/computer-music-and-digital-audio.md

 Sampling can have different meanings, depending on context.

 - Using a significant portion of an existing work as a component in a new work
-- Recording individual sound units from a musical instrument or other sound source, typically mapped to physical controls on a MIDI device and played back (see: [[midi]])
+- Recording individual sound units from a musical instrument or other sound source, typically mapped to physical controls on a [[MIDI]] device and played back (see: [[sampling-composition]])
 - **taking periodic measurements of an analog signal** [[sampling-signal-processing]]